Sarit Kraus (Ph.D. Computer Science, Hebrew University, 1989) is a Professor of Computer Science at Bar-Ilan University.

-Her research is focused on intelligent agents and multi-agent systems (including people).

-Kraus was awarded the IJCAI Computers and Thought Award, ACM SIGART Agents Research award, the EMET prize winner of the IFAAMAS influential paper award (joint winner).
-She is AAAI and ECCAI fellow and a recipient of the advanced ERC grant.
+Her research is focused on intelligent agents and multi-agent systems (including people and robots).
+Kraus was awarded the IJCAI Computers and Thought Award, ACM SIGART Agents Research award, the EMET prize and was twice the winner of the IFAAMAS influential paper award.
+She is AAAI, ECCAI and ACM fellow and a recipient of the advanced ERC grant.

 My main research interest in Artificial Intelligence and in particular Multi-agent systems is in understanding how we can best create intelligent agents that can interact proficiently with

 We study both cooperative and conflicting scenarios.
 I consider modeling human behavior and predicting their decisions to be necessary for facing these challenges, as well as